atlassian/react-beautiful-dnd/README.md

 #### Native scrolling support

 If we detect a `touchmove` before the long press timer expires we cancel the pending drag and allow the user to scroll normally.
+This means that the user needs to be fairly intentional and precise with their grabbing.
+Once the first `touchmove` occurs we have to either opt in our out of native scrolling.

+- If the long press timer **has not** expired: *allow native scrolling and prevent dragging*
+- If the long press timer **has** expired: *a drag has started and we prevent native scrolling*

 #### Force press support